 I hope that by the end of your student career you will regard this handbook as a good, well used, and trusted companion.
 The Student Administration and Support Division will be pleased to receive suggestions for improvements, so do not hesitate to let us know if there are ways in which we can make it even more useful.

 With every good wish for a happy and successful student career.

-Professor Dame Janet Beer Vice-Chancellor
+All good wishes, Professor Dame Janet BeerVice-Chancellor

 Introduction